ctuning/ck-mlperf/docker/image-classification-tensorrt-loadgen-py.tensorrt-6/README.md

 But we can do much better than that!

 <a name="analyze"></a>
-## Analyze
+# Prepare for analysis

+<a name="analyze_same"></a>
+## On the same machine

-### Copy the results to another machine for analysis
+### Prepare a CK repository with the experimental results

+If you have previously created `repo:mlperf.closed.image-classification.velociti.tensorrt` and set `CK_EXPERIMENTS_DIR` to its location, you should have nothing to do.
+Otherwise:

-Once you have accumulated some experiment entries in `CK_EXPERIMENTS_DIR`, archive them e.g.:
+- Archive experiment entries in `CK_EXPERIMENTS_DIR` e.g.:
 ```bash
 $ cd $CK_EXPERIMENTS_DIR
 $ zip -rv mlperf.closed.image-classification.velociti.tensorrt.zip {.cm,*}
 ```
-and copy the resulting archive to a machine where you would like to analyze them.

-On that machine, create a new repository with a placeholder for experiment entries:
+- Create a new repository with a placeholder for experiment entries:
 ```bash
 $ ck add repo:mlperf.closed.image-classification.velociti.tensorrt --quiet
 $ ck add mlperf.closed.image-classification.velociti.tensorrt:experiment:dummy --common_func
 $ ck rm  mlperf.closed.image-classification.velociti.tensorrt:experiment:dummy --force
 ```

-Finally, extract the archived results into the new repository:
+- Extract the archive into the new repository:
 ```bash
 $ unzip mlperf.closed.image-classification.velociti.tensorrt.zip \
 -d `ck find repo:mlperf.closed.image-classification.velociti.tensorrt`/experiment